 Then

 We can now apply It\^{o}'s formula to this equality.
 By combining our Proposition \ref{eq:regularity:mathcalU} with \cite[Proposition 3.1]{chassagneux2014probabilistic}, we can conclude that ${U}_t$ is differentiable in the time component and twice-differentiable in the space components.
-Moreover, the same result (\cite[Proposition 3.1]{chassagneux2014probabilistic}) expresses the first and second order partial derivatives of ${U}_t$ in terms of the derivatives of ${\cU}$.
 Very much in the spirit of \cite[(5.131)]{carmona2017probabilistic}, this allows us to use \eqref{eq pde measure} to obtain a cancellation of all the terms apart from one term which gives us the rate of convergence of $1/N$:

 More importantly, this formula holds regardless of the assumptions on the initial data $Y^{1,N}_{0},\cdots,Y^{N,N}_{0}$.
 In particular, they are not required to be I.I.D.
-This is an important fact that allows to understand the dynamics of the semi-group generated by the particle system, since the marginal empirical distribution $(\mu^N_{t})_{t \geq 0}$ is a Markov process itself (see for instance Subsection \ref{subse:kuramoto:weak}).

 In fact, the I.I.D. assumption becomes useful in order to estimate the first term in the expansion \eqref{eq:errordecomp}.
-Indeed, by \cite[Theorem 2.11]{chassagneux2019weak} (which we can apply in our context thanks to Proposition \ref{eq:regularity:mathcalU}), we then have
+Indeed, by \cite[Thm.
+2.14]{chassagneux2019weak} (which we can apply in our context thanks to Proposition \ref{eq:regularity:mathcalU}), we have

 {where $\eta_{1}$ is as in \eqref{eq particles}, $\tilde{\eta}$ is independent of $(\eta_{1},\cdots,\eta_{N})$} with law ${\mu_{\text{init}}}$ and